lit/lit-element/docs/_guide/use.md

 See a [sample build configuration for LitElement with Babel and Rollup](https://github.com/PolymerLabs/lit-element-build-rollup/blob/master/src/index.html).

 ## Load the WebComponents polyfills {#polyfills}

+Elements built with LitElement use the Web Components set of standards, which are currently supported by all major browsers with the exception of Edge.

+For compatibility with older browsers and Edge, load the Web Components polyfills.

 To load the WebComponents polyfills: